GutiNicolas/mcp-stdio/README.md

 # MCP-StdIO 🚀

 ## Overview 📝
-This is a Kotlin-based MCP (Model Context Protocol) server using JSON-RPC 2.0 over stdin/stdout.
+This is a Vanilla Kotlin-based MCP (Model Context Protocol) server using JSON-RPC 2.0 over stdin/stdout.
 It exposes two tool:

 - 🔍 **getMenu**: Finds drinks listend on the menu allowing filtering by cost, ingredients, preparation and availability or neither of them.
 - 🎯 **getBeverage**: Displays full information about the desired beverage.